Spring Cover Cropping

 Planning for Spring

-Here at Johnny's Research and Development Farm in Albion, Maine, cover crops are a common sight throughout the year, but in the spring, there are some that are more apparent.
+Here at Johnny's Research and Development Farm in Albion, Maine, cover crops are a common sight throughout the year, but what that picture looks like in spring differs from other times of the year — as well as from field to field with crop rotations.

 Medium Red Clover, while most often sown in spring, is also often under-seeded into knee-high corn to provide a winter cover that regrows the following spring.